silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 Pretty cool stuff!

 <div class="exercise">
-Modify the C program so that it has the following output
+Modify the C program so that it has the following output.
+Then compile and run it to verify.

     3 + 4 = 7
     -31 + 57 = 26